 The Spruce / David Beaulieu

 Honey locust trees have a rapid growth rate, gaining more than two feet per year.
 And they require ample space in the landscape.
-They generally mature at around 60 to 80 feet in height and spread.
-These trees are tolerant of various soil types, as well as heat, drought, and wind.
-However, the main species plant does have a lot of thorns.
-So if you plan to plant one, look for a variety that is thornless.
+These trees, which are native to North America, are tolerant of various soil types, as well as heat, drought, and wind.
+The species has a lot of thorns so you might be better off planting a the thornless cultivar 'Suncole', also known as Sunburst honey locust, which only grows 30 to 40 feet tall and wide.

 Continue to 5 of 15 below. -